worldline/learning-kotlin-multiplatform/docs/src/ui/README.md

 and the full sources can be retrieved [here](../assets/sources/km-part2-withcompose.zip)
 :::

+Your Quiz have now all his composable screens made.
+If you want to connect your app and retrieving your questions from a remote API, go to the next section →

 ## Ressources
 - [Jetpack Compose for iOS](https://betterprogramming.pub/jetpack-compose-for-ios-getting-started-step-by-step-e7be6f52edd4)
 - [Android Jetpack Compose documentation]('https://developer.android.com/jetpack/compose/layouts/material')